MedAI-Research-Lab/talon-axillary-node-mri-multitask/README.md

 ## Privacy and clinical-image warning

 No raw MRI, raster masks, names, or re-identification keys are included.
 Two composite segmentation figures contain deidentified test images prepared for the manuscript.
-See `docs/DATA_GOVERNANCE.md`.

 ## Reproducibility boundary